 Of course, the only way to totally prevent whiplash in a car accident is not to have a collision at all – but in the case of personal injury claims, that would not be down to you.
 However, modern cars do have design features that are aimed at reducing neck injuries in collisions.
 The main one is head restraints.
 The restraint should be as high as the top of the head and so should stop the head from being able to travel backwards so far.
 However, many people do not adjust their head restraint properly because they don’t find it comfortable.
 With the right adjustment, the restraint can be both sensibly positioned and offer comfort.

 Car accident and whiplash claims – legal advice

 If you are thinking about making a claim it is best to get some legal advice as soon as possible after the accident.
-You will be able to find out if your case has a good chance of being successful by using the Accident Advice Helpline unique 30-second test.
+You will be able to find out if your case has a good chance of being successful by using Accident Advice Helpline’s unique 30-second test.
 You can then take an informed decision about whether you want to proceed or not.
-Your case will be handled by Accident Advice Helpline on a no win no fee* basis so you do not have to worry about big up front legal costs – in effect, peace of mind at a time of stress from your injury.
+Your case will be handled by Accident Advice Helpline on a no-win, no-fee basis so you do not have to worry about big up front legal costs – in effect, peace of mind at a time of stress from your injury.

 Call Accident Advice Helpline on 0800 689 0500 or 0333 500 0993 from a mobile.